redux-saga/redux-saga/docs/advanced/Testing.md

 This is a feature currently in the v1.0.0-beta release.
 This would provide a native way to perform integration like testing, without one of the above libraries.

 The idea is that you can create a real redux store, with saga middleware in your test file.
 The saga middlware takes an object as an argument.
-That object would have an `effectMiddlewares` value: a function where you can intercept/hijack any effect and resolve it on your own - passing it very redux-style to the next middleware
+That object would have an `effectMiddlewares` value: a function where you can intercept/hijack any effect and resolve it on your own - passing it very redux-style to the next middleware.

 So in your test, you would start a saga, intercept/resolve async effects with effectMiddlewares and assert on things like state updates, to test integration between your saga and a store.